queen bed next to glass doors that lead out to ocean view balcony

 💡 Tip: Pack as light as possible!

 This way you don’t have to check your luggage and risk it not ending up on the ship with you (YIKES); you can take the stairs quickly to your stateroom on embarkation day; and on disembarkation day you can do self-assist check-out, which means you can just walk off when you’re ready!
+Check out my tips for packing carry-on only for a cruise.

 3. Unobstructed Ocean View